Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Self-Supervised Grounding of Narrated Video Interactions

-For simplicity, let matrix $Y_0 = [C_0^V, S_0^L]$ denote the stacked input features from both modalities.
-In addition, let $W_K^i$, $W_Q^i$ and $W_V^i$ denote the projection matrices for keys, queries and values, respectively, for layer $i$.
-Here, $i$ can be used to represent a cross-attention (CA) or self-attention (SA) layer.
-We compute the output of the first cross-modal attention layer by plugging in the projected video and narration features:
+For simplicity, let matrix $Y^{SA}_0 = [C_0, S_0]$ denote the stacked input features from both modalities.
+In addition, let $W_{K,l}^{i}$, $W_{Q,l}^{i}$ and $W_{V,l}^{i}$ denote the projection matrices for keys, queries, and values, respectively, for attention type $i$ and layer $l$.
+Here, $i$ can be used to represent a cross-attention (CA) or self-attention (SA) layer and $l$ is the layer number.
+We compute the output of the cross-modal attention layer by passing in the initial input features or contextualized feature outputs of the self-attention layer:

-where $M_{CA}$ is the cross-modal attention mask.
-The similarity scores computed between the queries (regions) and the keys (words), depicted as the normalized dot product between the query and key in Equation (\ref{attn_func}), act as a soft attention mechanism to measure the relevance of each word with respect to a region.
+where $M^{CA}$ is the cross-modal attention mask.
+Note that if the input to Equation (\ref{eq2}) is $Y_l^{SA} = [C_l, S_l]$, then the output will be $Y_{l+1}^{CA} = [S_{l+1}, C_{l+1}]$, \emph{i.e}., (contextualized) video features become (contextualized) language features and vice versa.
+We emphasize that in the cross-attention layer, there is no mixing of features from different modalities where an elementwise sum is applied to features across the different modalities.
+Consequently, it allows both modalities to attend to each other without leaking any information between them.
+We include a mathematical formalization of this operation in the supplementary.
+The similarity scores computed between the queries and the keys as the scaled dot product in Equation (\ref{attn_func}), act as a soft attention mechanism to measure the relevance of each word with respect to a region.
 The softmax-normalized scores are multiplied with the value (words) vectors to compute a region-specific narration representation.
 To illustrate this concept, consider a YouTube video clip about cooking fried chicken.
-The words `fried' and `cook' will have a higher similarity score than `subscribe' since some regions will be highly relevant to the former.
+The words `fried' and `cook' will have a higher similarity score to regions in the video clip than `subscribe' since some regions will be highly relevant to the former.
 Conversely, the modalities of the keys and queries can be swapped to compute word-specific clip representations.

-We emphasize that in the cross-attention layer, there is no mixing of features from different modalities where an elementwise sum is applied to features across the different modalities.
-Consequently, it allows both modalities to attend to each other without leaking any information between them.
-We include a mathematical formalization of this operation in the supplementary.

 To aggregate contextual information over the augmented representations of the two modalities, the outputs of the cross-modal attention layer are passed into a self-attention layer.
-The SA mask is used to ensure that attention is only computed between elements of the same modality.
+The self-attention mask $M^{SA}$ ensures that attention is only computed between elements of the same modality.
 Formally, this computation can be represented as